Robertogag/KeepCoding-Bootcamp-Desarrollo-Web-Edicion-XX/README.md

 ## Current Focus

-This repository will continue to grow as new modules, exercises and deliverables are completed during the bootcamp.
+This repository will continue growing as new modules and deliverables are completed.

-Each section is intended to show not only the final result, but also the technical progression behind the learning process.
+The intention is not only to store final results, but to reflect the progression from technical foundations to full-stack development, supported by prior experience in industrial systems, real-time data acquisition and production KPI platforms.
+EOF